-Considerations of Antidegradation When Removing a Water Quality Objective
+Considerations in Removing a Water Quality Objective

-This amendment proposes to remove a water quality objective that limits pesticide levels to non-detect and replace it with a prohibition on pesticide use, and provides an exemption to the prohibition for certain pesticide uses.
+This amendment proposes to remove a water quality objective.
 According to the State Water Board's Administrative Procedures Manual (Chapter 8, "Water Quality Planning"), when proposing to remove a water quality objective, the staff report "must clearly demonstrate nondegradation, and the continued protection of existing and potential beneficial uses."
-This demonstration of nondegradation can be made by showing that the basin plan amendment meets the requirements of the federal and state antidegradation policies (40 CFR 131.12); State Water Resources Control Boards' "Statement of Policy with respect to Maintaining High Quality of Water in California (Resolution No. 68-16).
+This assessment can be made and demonstrated by fulfilling the federal and state requirements related to antidegradation.